Sgt. Donald Kenneth Semrow

 Janesville.
 While he was a child, his father

-younger brother, Bruce, were taken in by William and
+brother, Bruce, and him were taken in by William and

 Majorie Goselin.
 While living with the Goselins,